andresc44/MIE444-MazeNavigatingRover/README.md

 On Git Bash, type `ls`, and you should see MIE444-MazeNavigatingRover appear as a subdirectory

 Now your github is linked to the project.
 Future steps will show you how to push and pull your progress

+If you are curious, this shows a quick overview of how Git works and how branches work: https://www.freecodecamp.org/news/git-and-github-for-beginners/